Omkar90492/Cancer-Detection-ML-Project/README.md

 Cancer Detection using Machine Learning
-Project Overview
+Introduction
-This project provides a machine learning solution for cancer detection, classifying tumors as malignant or benign based on various features from cell nuclei.
-The core of the project involves:
+This project aims to develop a machine learning model for the early detection of breast cancer.
+It classifies tumors as either Malignant (M) or Benign (B) based on various features extracted from cell images.
+The pipeline includes data preprocessing, handling class imbalance, training multiple classification algorithms, and evaluating their performance.

-Data Preparation: Loading and preprocessing the data.csv dataset, including handling imbalanced classes using SMOTE.

-Model Training: Training and evaluating three distinct classification models: Random Forest, Support Vector Machine (SVC), and XGBoost.

-Model Evaluation: Presenting key performance metrics like accuracy, confusion matrix, and classification report for each model.

-Model Saving: Saving trained models for future predictions.

 Dataset
+The

-The data.csv file contains features derived from digitized images of breast mass FNA.
-It includes
+data.csv file contains features computed from digitized images of fine needle aspirates (FNA) of breast masses.
+Key attributes include:

-id, diagnosis (target variable: M/B), and various mean, standard error, and "worst" values for cell characteristics (e.g., radius_mean, texture_mean, perimeter_mean).

-Getting Started
+id: Unique sample identifier.

+diagnosis: The target variable, indicating Malignant (M) or Benign (B) status.

+Various numerical features describing cell nuclei characteristics (e.g., mean radius, texture, perimeter, area, smoothness, compactness, concavity, concave points, symmetry, and fractal dimension, along with their standard errors and "worst" values).

+Technologies Used
+Python 3.x

+pandas: For data manipulation and analysis.

+numpy: For numerical operations.

+seaborn & matplotlib: For data visualization.

+scikit-learn: For machine learning algorithms (Random Forest, SVC) and model selection (GridSearchCV).

+xgboost: For gradient boosting classification.

+imblearn (imbalanced-learn): For handling imbalanced datasets with SMOTE.

+Setup and Run
+To get this project running on your local machine:

 Prerequisites
-Python 3.x
+Ensure you have Python 3.x installed.
+Install the required libraries:

-pandas, numpy, seaborn, matplotlib, scikit-learn, xgboost, imblearn

-Install dependencies:

 Bash